Creating a MySQL database in cPanel is very beneficial for the proper functioning of your website.

 - How to create a database user?

-- How to grant access rights to the user on the database?
+- How to grant user access rights to the database?

-Note: Your database name will always begin with some letters or numbers followed by the character _.
+Note: Your database name will always start with a few letters or numbers followed by the character _

 The database has been successfully created.

-To access the MySQL databases you’ve created, you need to create a MySQL user.
+To be able to access the MySQL databases you have created, you need to create a MySQL user.

-1. Go back to the “MySQL Databases” section, and switch to “MySQL Users”.
+1. Go back to the “MySQL Databases” section, and scroll to “MySQL Users”

-2. Fill in the required fields under “Add a New User” then click on the “Create User” button.
+2. Fill in the required fields under “Add New User” then click the “Create User” button

-Note: The MySQL username will always begin with some letters/numbers followed by the character _.
+Note: The MySQL username will always start with a few letters/numbers followed by the character _

 In this example, the database will be named: demodoma_test